System of units of measurement: History

 The French Revolution gave rise to the metric system, and this has spread around the world, replacing most customary units of measure.
 In most systems, length (distance), mass, and time are base quantities.

-Later science developments showed that an electromagnetic quantity such as electric charge or electric current could be added to extend the set of base quantities.
+Later, science developments showed that an electromagnetic quantity such as electric charge or electric current could be added to extend the set of base quantities.
 Gaussian units have only length, mass, and time as base quantities, with no separate electromagnetic dimension.
-Other quantities, such as power and speed, are derived from the base set: for example, speed is distance per unit time.
-Historically a wide range of units was used for the same type of quantity: in different contexts, length was measured in inches, feet, yards, fathoms, rods, chains, furlongs, miles, nautical miles, stadia, leagues, with conversion factors that were not powers of ten.
+Other quantities, such as power and speed, are derived from the base quantities: for example, speed is distance per unit time.
+Historically, a wide range of units was used for the same type of quantity.
+In different contexts length was measured in inches, feet, yards, fathoms, rods, chains, furlongs, miles, nautical miles, stadia, leagues, with conversion factors that were not based on power of ten.